itsmbugua/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod ug-rwx,o+rwx hello=removing all permissions from owner and group and giving others all permissions chmod u+rwx,g+rx'o-r hello=adding all permissions to the owner,read exucute permission to group and removing read permission from others chmod --reference=hello olleh =copying permissions from hello to olleh
+chmod ug-rwx,o+rwx hello=removing all permissions from owner and group and giving others all permissions chmod u+rwx,g+rx'o-r hello=adding all permissions to the owner,read exucute permission to group and removing read permission from others chmod --reference=hello olleh =copying permissions from hello to olleh chmod a+X * =give execution permission to only the dir in the working dir leaving the files mkdir my_dir; chmod 751 my_dir =create a dir my_dir and give permissions 751